 Each year, the Open Enrollment Period (OEP) in New Mexico runs from November 1 to December 15 for coverage that starts the following January 1.
-Remember to re-enroll during the OEP each year to avoid a break in coverage.
+Remember to re-enroll during open enrollment each year to avoid a break in coverage.

-If you don’t enroll at that time, you won’t be able to apply until next year’s OEP.
+If you don’t enroll at that time, you won’t be able to apply until next year’s Open Enrollment Period.
 An exception: if you have what’s called a “qualifying life event,” which is something that changes the size of your family or leaves you uninsured, such as losing your job or adopting a child.
-That will trigger a short window called a Special Enrollment Period during which you can get insurance.5
+That will trigger a short window called a Special Enrollment Period during which you can get insurance.

 How Do I Enroll in New Mexico’s Health Insurance Marketplace?